Graduate Programs

 The Maine College of Engineering and Computing offers diverse research opportunities, ranging from fundamental to applied investigations.
 For research or teaching assistantships, contact the appropriate department or faculty member.
 Assistantship offers are based on the submission of a complete application, with most offers extended by departments or research units.
 Graduate students should also utilize the Office of Student Financial Aid.

-The University of Maine is now an R1 Designated Institution!
+The University of Maine is a carnegie R1 Designated research Institution

 Graduate Offerings